MTIC/Carousel Fraud

 HMRC will not always prosecute the missing trader, however they would target those who are in the chain and those behind the fraud.
 If you have been affiliated with trading that has led to MTIC/Carousel Fraud, you could still face a prosecution.
 It is crucial that you instruct a solicitor from the onset.
 This offence carries a lengthy custodial sentence and confiscation order most likely would be made under The Proceeds of Crime Act.

-If you or someone you know has been accused of these offences Contact Us now.
+If you, or someone you know has been accused of this offence Contact Us now so we can help you.